dimaMachina/graphql-eslint/docs/rules/match-document-filename.md

 - Requires GraphQL Schema: `false` [ℹ️](../../README.md#extended-linting-rules-with-graphql-schema)
 - Requires GraphQL Operations: `false` [ℹ️](../../README.md#extended-linting-rules-with-siblings-operations)

-This rule allows you to enforce that the file name should match the operation name
+This rule allows you to enforce that the file name should match the operation name.

 ## Usage Examples